leesahanders/Jupyter_demo_examples/streamlit_income_share/readme.md

 ## Streamlit Minimum Example

-Credit to Mark Sellors for the code.
+Credit to https://github.com/sol-eng/python-examples/tree/main/streamlit-income-share for the code.

-This is a streamlit example with minimal lines of code and minimal dependencies for an example to deploy to the hosting system of your choice.
-This could be useful when validating setup on the server, or for debugging an environment, or other scenarios.
+This is a streamlit example with a more complex example and analysis.

 ## Setup